arnos/go_template/readme.md

 ## Notes

-I did explore going one degree further by abstracting the main intake using [watermill](https://watermill.io/) so that I could abstract the different lambda main call (we are working between GCP and Azure) and/or be able to re-design a given binary by compiling sub-components together.
+I did explore going one degree further by abstracting the main intake using [watermill](https://watermill.io/) so that I could abstract the different main calls (we work on GCP/Azure functions while running cli tools and using pipelines to schedule job runs) and/or be able to re-design a given binary by compiling sub-components together (with watermill the components would communicate over go channels by default).

-But as with just felt it had the right balance, I felt that changing this didn't belong here in the template but rather as an implementation example.
+But as with just felt it had the right balance, I felt it didn't belong in the template.